 In the retail world, many companies provide packaged approaches to help make things easier for the buyer.
-For example, a stereo store might bundle a TV, DVD, stereo and speakers together and offer a package discount.
+For example, a stereo store might bundle a TV, DVD, stereo, and speakers together and offer a package discount.
 The buyer does not have to worry about compatibility because the package has been put together to ensure the parts work well together.
-Another example might be the packaged meal deal at a fast food restaurant or a computer system that is designed for a specific use.
+Another example might be the packaged meal deal at a fast-food restaurant or a computer system that is designed for a specific use.
 Mac has really done a great job, making sharing pictures, music, videos and games easy for the home application.

 In the investment world, these packaged solutions also exist.
-They are known as asset allocation funds or target date funds.
+They are known as asset allocation funds or target-date funds.

-3. The active / customized approach.
+3. The active/customized approach.

-Some people criticize these asset allocation and life cycle funds as “one size fits all” solutions which leads to more complacency.
+Some people criticize these asset allocations and life cycle funds as “one size fits all” solutions which leads to more complacency.
 As investors develop more knowledge and start to pay more attention to their portfolios, they may want to change their strategy to a more customized approach.